Dimpulsunayana/tf-module-vpc/README.md

 But still unable to connect because it need route table conection.
 4. created the route table for the default_vpc and newly created vpc
 ****
-Now we are able to connect the server
+Now we are able to connect the server but there is no internet connection